 350 4.
-Environmental Consequences 4.20 Impacts on Wildland Fire Ecology 4.20.1 Impact Assessment Methodology The wildland fire ecology impact assessment methodology described in PSPP PA/FEIS Section 4.20.1 (p.
-4.20-1) was used to analyze the PSEGS in this Draft SEIS, including the additional 22.43 acres of Sonoran creosote bush scrub, desert dry wash woodland, and unvegetated ephemeral dry wash that are part of the PSEGS.
-The analysis of direct and indirect impacts associated with Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A can be found in PSPP PA/FEIS Section 4.20.2 (pp. 4.20-2, 4.20-3).
-The discussion of cumulative impacts for these alternatives has been revised as necessary in this Draft SEIS to reflect the updated cumulative scenario (see Section 4.20.3 below).
-As described in PSPP PA/FEIS Section 3.22, the primary causes of fire in the affected area are lightning and vehicles.
-This section evaluates direct and indirect impacts of the PSEGS related to wildland fire ecology, especially as they may be caused by changes in human use of the affected area.
-4.20.2 Direct and Indirect Impacts of the PSEGS Potentially increased fire hazard impacts associated with the PSEGS could be created during the approximately 34-month construction period, approximately 30- to 50-year operation and maintenance period, and during site closure and decommissioning activities.
-Although new elements have been introduced for the PSEGS relative to the PSPP (such as the new natural gas line, shift in the location of a portion of the proposed gen-tie line, and two proposed power towers), the general location and proposed approach to construction, operation and maintenance, and decommissioning remain substantially the same as identified for the PSPP.
-Therefore, PSEGS-related wildland fire ecology hazards and related effects would be substantially the same as identified for the PSPP.
+Environmental Consequences 4.20 Impacts on Wildland Fire Ecology 4.20.1 Impact Assessment Methodology The wildland fire ecology impact assessment methodology described in Palen Solar Power Project (PSPP) Programmatic Agreement/Final Environmental Impact Statement (PA/FEIS) Section 4.20.1 (p.
+4.20-1) was used to analyze the Palen Solar Electric Generating System (PSEGS) in this Draft Supplemental Environmental Impact Statement (SEIS), including the additional 22.43 acres of Sonoran creosote bush scrub, desert dry wash woodland, and unvegetated ephemeral dry wash that are part of the Palen Solar Electric Generating System.
+The analysis of direct and indirect impacts associated with Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A can be found in Palen Solar Power Project Programmatic Agreement/Final Environmental Impact Statement Section 4.20.2 (pp. 4.20-2, 4.20-3).
+The discussion of cumulative impacts for these alternatives has been revised as necessary in this Draft Supplemental Environmental Impact Statement to reflect the updated cumulative scenario (see Section 4.20.3 below).
+As described in Palen Solar Power Project Programmatic Agreement/Final Environmental Impact Statement Section 3.22, the primary causes of fire in the affected area are lightning and vehicles.
+This section evaluates direct and indirect impacts of the Palen Solar Electric Generating System related to wildland fire ecology, especially as these impacts may be caused by changes in human use of the affected area.
+4.20.2 Direct and Indirect Impacts of the Palen Solar Electric Generating System Potentially increased fire hazard impacts associated with the Palen Solar Electric Generating System could be created during the approximately 34-month construction period, approximately 30- to 50-year operation and maintenance period, and during site closure and decommissioning activities.
+Although new elements have been introduced for the Palen Solar Electric Generating System relative to the Palen Solar Power Project (such as the new natural gas line, shift in the location of a portion of the proposed generation tie line, and two proposed power towers), the general location and proposed approach to construction, operation and maintenance, and decommissioning remain substantially the same as identified for the Palen Solar Power Project.
+Therefore, Palen Solar Electric Generating System-related wildland fire ecology hazards and related effects would be substantially the same as identified for the Palen Solar Power Project.
 These are briefly described below.
-Construction Construction of the PSEGS would cause direct effects relating to wildland fire ecology.
-The PESGS would require 400 AFY for each year of the construction phase.
-This relates to fire hazard in that water use may promote the vigor of groundwater dependent vegetation with an associated reduction in wildfire hazards.
-Groundwater pumping to supply the construction-related water needs of the PSEGS also could cause impacts to groundwater dependent vegetation (i.e., phreatophytes) that are susceptible to desiccation if their deep roots cannot follow receding groundwater sources.
-The water demand for the PSEGS also could decrease the survivorship of desert dry wash woodland vegetation and increase the susceptibility of on-site and off-site woodland habitat to wildland fire, although this potential effect cannot be quantified.
-Proposed site grading (approximately 0.2 million cubic yards (MCY)) would increase the area that would be susceptible to invasion by exotic weeds; this effect would be carried into the operation and maintenance and decommissioning phases.
-Palen Solar Electric Generating System Draft SEIS 4.20-1 July 2013
+Construction Construction of the Palen Solar Electric Generating System would cause direct effects relating to wildland fire ecology.
+The Palen Solar Electric Generating System would require 400 acre-feet per year for each year of the construction phase.
+This requirement relates to fire hazard in that water use may promote the vigor of groundwater-dependent vegetation with an associated reduction in wildfire hazards.
+Groundwater pumping to supply the construction-related water needs of the Palen Solar Electric Generating System also could cause impacts to groundwater-dependent vegetation (i.e., phreatophytes) that are susceptible to desiccation if the deep roots of the groundwater-dependent vegetation cannot follow receding groundwater sources.
+The water demand for the Palen Solar Electric Generating System also could decrease the survivorship of desert dry wash woodland vegetation and increase the susceptibility of on-site and off-site woodland habitat to wildland fire, although this potential effect cannot be quantified.
+Proposed site grading (approximately 0.2 million cubic yards) would increase the area that would be susceptible to invasion by exotic weeds; this effect would be carried into the operation and maintenance and decommissioning phases.
+Palen Solar Electric Generating System Draft Supplemental Environmental Impact Statement 4.20-1 July 2013